sfirrin/TasksEmailer/README.md

 I might try and convert this into a webapp in the future but for now it is a standalone script that requires a little more effort to set up.

-Currently I have the script run on a schedule using pythonanywhere.com because my computer doesn't run 24/7 so I'm going to give instuctions on how to get that set up below.
-You could also use another service or your own computer to run the script on a schedule but you might have to change a couple things.
+Currently I have the script run on a schedule using http://pythonanywhere.com because my computer isn't on 24/7 so I'm going to give instuctions on how to get that set up below.
+You could also use another service or your own computer to run the script on a schedule but you might have to change a few things about the setup.

 Setup
 --------